Silence and Gesture

 By admin, 17 May, 2025

-My work began at a moment when I was seeking silence — and I found it in clay.
+My work began at a moment when I was looking for silence.
+I found it in clay.